RTEMS/rtems-docs/c-user/glossary.rst

         A standard for serial communications.

     RTEMS
-        An acronym for Real-Time Executive for Multiprocessor Systems.
+        This term is an acronym for Real-Time Executive for Multiprocessor Systems.

     running
         The state of a rate monotonic timer while it is being used to delineate a